Bruno of Altena-Isenberg

-Bruno of Altena-Isenberg (died 1258), known as Bruno of Isenberg, was Prince-Bishop of Osnabrück from 1250 to his death.
+Bruno of Altena-Isenberg (died 1258), also known as Bruno of Isenberg, was Prince-bishop of Osnabrück from 1250 to his death.
 He succeeded his brother Engelbert III as Prince-Bishop.

 History

 The Diocese of Osnabrück, established in 772, was founded by Charlemagne, in order to Christianize the conquered stem-duchy.
 The Prince-Bishopric of Osnabrück was an ecclesiastical principality of the Holy Roman Empire from 1225 to 1803, with its capital at Osnabrück.

 Biography

 Bruno was the fourth son of Count Arnold of Altena from his marriage to Mathilde of Cleves, daughter of Dietrich III, Count of Cleves and Adelheid of Sülzbach.

-Like his four other brothers, Dietrich III, Bishop of Munster, Engelbert Bishop of Osnabrück (1224–1250), Philipp, priest in Cologne (1264), and Gottfried, priest in Münster (1246); Bruno was destined for an ecclesiastical function.
+Like his four other brothers, Dietrich III, Bishop of Munster, Engelbert Bishop of Osnabrück (1224–1250), Philipp, priest in Cologne (1264), and Gottfried, priest in Münster (1246), Bruno was destined for an ecclesiastical function.
 In the chronicle Chronicon Episcopi Münster Bruno is mentioned on 18 July 1226: "Quare ipse episcopus Thiderieus et frater suus Bruno episcopus Osnabrügensis".
 He was then a deacon in the diocese of Osnabrück, where his brother Engelbert had become bishop two years earlier.
-The brothers Diederik of Altena-Isenberg and Engelbert of Altena-Isenberg had been on their way back from their visit to the Pope since May.
+In May of that year, the brothers Diederik of Altena-Isenberg and Engelbert of Altena-Isenberg were travelling back from their visit to the Pope in Rome.